Written and Directed by: David Ayer (Fury, Sabotage, End of Watch, Street Kings, Writer: S.W.A.T., Training Day, The Fast and the Furious)

 This is the movie that Will Smith decided to do instead of an Independence Day sequel.
 In retrospect it was a smart decision to do something new.
 Apart from the fact that this film will make 100+ million opening weekend, You don’t often see Will Smith in an ensemble cast, and you wouldn’t expect him to be a part of an ensemble comic-book DC Universe.
 Lately his career output has slowed down, and he probably could use a new big hit, so he brings to the table a far more human and charismatic interpretation of Deadshot to the big-screen than the character probably deserved.
 Played way too overly charismatic for a bad guy as an Anti-Hero who develops more of a complex moral compass.
 His work with Margot Robbie, more fun here and carried over from last years ‘Focus‘ feels like it belongs in a different film than here but it works.
 With a few scenes together, her portrayal is as excellent and complete a character as Smith’s is.
 Though her badass physicality is let down by weak grappling choreography, she makes up for it with moxie.
 Moving back, a main problem with the movie is how relationships like these are pitted against the weaker parts of the rest of the film.

 So how much of the blame of the movie falls at his feet?
-He wrote the script and the story messes up what could have been a straightforward plot.
-He draws out good performances from actors who are naturally gifted anyways, plus Jai Courtney.
-There was an apparent rotating panel of editors despite one crediting but that didn’t hurt Furious 7.
-For the studios fault WB seems to have no idea and is trying to catch up their movies to Marvel.
-To quote Michael Caine as Alfred “And in their desperation they turned to someone they didn’t fully understand.”
-Why would you hire a director who never made more than a half-decent film (The 8/10 End of Watch) and has been rehashing the same film avenues again and again.
-Fetishized gun and gang violence, whereas Zack Snyder polarized militia level violence.
-Warner Bros. would have been better served to hire the longtime studio loyal Clint Eastwood to direct this dirty-dozen type story and have it written by someone else like Fast and Furious scribe Chris Morgan, or Iron Man 3 and Rogue Nation ghostwriter Drew Pearce.
-Or how about the latter Hunger Games and Game Change team Peter Craig and Danny Strong?
-I imagine Drew Goddard was incredibly busy at this time.
+He wrote the script (in 6 weeks) and the story messes up what could have been a straightforward plot.
+He draws good performances out of most of the principal actors.
+There was an apparent rotating panel of editors (Lee Smith did some uncredited work) but that didn’t hurt Furious 7.
+For the studios fault WB seems to have no idea and is trying to catch up their films to Marvel.
+To quote Michael Caine’s Alfred “[I]n their desperation they turned to someone they didn’t fully understand.”
+Why would you hire a director who never made more than a half-decent film (End of Watch is an 8/10) and has been rehashing the same type of film again and again.
+Ayer fetishizes gun violence at the gang level, whereas Zack Snyder is more militia minded.
+Warner Bros. would have been better served to hire the longtime studio loyal Clint Eastwood to direct this dirty-dozen type story and have it written by someone else like Fast & Furious scribe Chris Morgan or Iron Man 3 & Rogue Nation‘s Drew Pearce.
+How about latter Hunger Games team Peter Craig and Danny Strong?
+Perhaps Drew Goddard is too busy.

 Speculation and Notes: